 How do I go about applying for a PhD?

-Before starting the process of formal application, you are welcome to contact the postgraduate student coordinator, Prof. Honor Fagan to discuss your ideas, draft research proposal and discuss supervision options.
+Before starting the process of formal application, you are welcome to contact the Graduate Studies Coordinator for 2023/24, Professor Laurence Cox to discuss your ideas, draft research proposal and discuss supervision options.

 The process of formal application and the guidelines for writing a research proposal are outlined in the postgraduate students’ handbook.
 All applications are made via the online PAC system.